 Students and staff must not come to school if they are sick, quarantining or waiting for COVID-19 test results.
 Do not come to school if you have a current respiratory illness and/or symptoms of COVD-19 or a known exposure to a positive COVID-19 case within the past 14 days.
 If any of these apply, please notify your child’s building administrator or, for staff, your principal or supervisor.

-IMPORTANT: Report a positive COVID-19 test for you or a member of your household.
+IMPORTANT: Report positive COVID-19 tests for you or a member of your household.